The ‘If’ Trap: How it’s Sabotaging Your Sales Demos

-Do you want a telltale sign that your sales demos aren’t very good?
+Do you want a telltale sign that your product demos aren’t very good?
 Listen to how many times you say “if.”

 Every time you say “if”, add 10 points.
 If you collect 20 or more points, you’re doing a terrible job.
 That’s how bad it is if you’re using “if” more than once in your demos.

 I’m sure many of you are wondering what saying “if” has to do with delivering a good sales demo.

 Keys to effective sales presentations

 When doing sales presentations, it’s our job to share the features and functions of the product that meets the specific and pre-identified needs of the prospect.
 Unfortunately, when we say “if” we aren’t showing the features and functions that meet the client’s needs.
 In reality, we’re saying we don’t know what their business needs are but we’re going to show them the feature anyway.

 Let me clarify.

 Imagine you’re a rep for WordPress.
 You’ve prepped your sales presentation in PowerPoint, and now you’re doing a demo for a prospect, and you say, “If your organization has multiple authors and editors who have different approval levels, you’ll like this feature.”

 It’s if-then statements like the one described that destroy a demo.
 By inserting “if” into product demos, we communicate to the buyer that we have little understanding of how their business works, what’s important to them, or what they need.